What is Leverage in Crypto Trading? A Complete Guide

 Protect your capital first; profits will follow.

-Choosing the right leverage trading platform is important, as various exchanges will provide various leverage limits, fees, security, and liquidation policies.
+Choosing the right cryptocurrency leverage trading platform is important, as different exchanges offer different max leverage, fees, security standards, and liquidation rules.

 Top Crypto Exchanges for Leverage Trading